Contracting in Denmark: A Guide for International Contractors

 Work with an umbrella company

-The simplest method for getting paid is to use an umbrella company in Denmark, which would act as a third-party intermediary with you and your client.
+The simplest method for getting paid is to use an umbrella company in Denmark, which would act as a third-party intermediary between you and your client.
 The advantage of this is that all payments are facilitated fairly, and you as the contractor would have any local taxes and contributions deducted each month.

 Taxes for Contractors in Denmark